equinor/dm-docs/docs/community/contributing.md

 ## Write documentation

-This site was generated from the contents of your `docs` folder using https://docusaurus.io/ and we host it on GitHub Pages.
+This site was generated from the contents of your `docs` folder using [https://docusaurus.io/](https://docusaurus.io/) and we host it on GitHub Pages.

 Documentation is important for users to understand the program and its features.
 The documentation is written in markdown, a simple markup language.
 It can be found in the `docs` folder.

-To start, please install yarn (<https://yarnpkg.com/getting-started/install>).
+To start, please install ([yarn](https://yarnpkg.com/getting-started/install)).

 Get started by running: